Omar10lfc/ai-resume-optimizer/README.md

 ## Project Overview

 This project implements a sophisticated **Agentic Workflow** that mimics a professional writer/editor relationship.
-It goes beyond simple text generation by introducing state management and user feedback loops.
+It goes beyond simple text generation by introducing state management, user feedback loops, and automated document formatting.

 ### Key Features